kesondrakey/kesondrakey.github.io/fluxtower2.md

 <h2 class="summary-heading">Summary</h2>
 <div class="summary-box">
     <!-- Updated background color -->
     <strong>Flux Tower 2:</strong> This tower is situated on an Indiana farm focused on the cultivation of corn and soy.
-Unlike its companion site (Tower 1), this site does employs interim cover crops, allowing for a unique insight into the environmental impact and dynamics of traditional cash crop farming
+Unlike its companion site (Tower 1), this site employs interim cover crops, allowing for a unique insight into the environmental impact and dynamics of cover crop farming
 </div>

 <div class="summary-box">